 In France, the popularity of online identity verification shows no signs of slowing.
 However, with increased usage comes increased focus from regulators.
 Here, we unpack the new regulations and requirements facing remote identity verification services.

 In March 2021, ANSSI (The National Information Systems Security Agency) changed the requirements that must be met by remote identity verification service providers operating in France, launching its prestataire de verification d’identité à distance or Remote Identity Verification Providers (PVID) standard

 Regardless of whether identity verification takes place face-to-face or remote, the risks of fraud and, in particular, identity theft are significant.
 Additional risks exist when the identification process is performed remotely, as it is more complicated to check if the user is the person they are claiming to be when the user is behind a screen.

 In order to minimize risk, organizations must ensure they implement a robust and reliable identity verification process to meet the needs of the users, and comply with the relevant regulations.
 This verification process, commonly known as KYC (Know Your Customer) is an integral part of ensuring compliance with both the AMLD (Anti-Money Laundering Directive) and CFT (Combating the Financing of Terrorism).

-The PVID standard for all KYC providers in France has been based upon the ever-evolving AML/ CFT requirements..
+The PVID standard for all KYC providers in France is based upon the ever-evolving AML/ CFT requirements.